yixinyi/VARforPT/README.md

 * Housing price index <br />

 For forecasting, it is important for the models to be causal, which implies bounded prediction errors.
-Stationary models converge to a mean value, hence, for long-term predictions, one must incorporate opinions from experts.
+Stationary models converge to their mean value asymptotically, hence, for richer long-term predictions, one must incorporate opinions from experts.

 ## Modelling ##

+### AR(1) ###
-The simplest interest rate model is the Vasicek model.
+The simplest interest rate model is the Vasicek model (an [Ornstein–Uhlenbeck process] (https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process)).
-Its Euler discretization corresponds to a first order autoregressive model.
+The discretization of the stochastic differenctial equation corresponds to a first order autoregression model, i.e. AR(1).
+When a time-dependent mean value is considered, the model is called Hull-White.
+See **interestRate.R**, where the European short-term interest rate (or Euribor) is used.

+### VAR(1) ###
-A VAR(1) model is fitted to the available historical time series for the variables: GDP, unemployment and interest rate.
+A VAR(1) model is fitted using the **vars** package, to the available historical time series for the variables: GDP, unemployment and interest rate, for Portugal.
+It is done in **varPT.R**, where I also use my own Monte Carlo sampling function to simulate the future evolution.
+However, this differs from the result from the **predict** function in **vars**.

-The result is that the interest rate depends very little on the otehr variables.
+## What to do next ##

 There are ways to improve this simplistic approach.
 Since we are interested in a limited number of variables in a particular country (Portugal in our case),